okuramasafumi/alba/README.md

 If you have feature requests or interesting ideas, join us with [Ideas](https://github.com/okuramasafumi/alba/discussions/categories/ideas).
 Let's make Alba even better, together!

+## Resources

+If you want to know more about Alba, there's a [screencast](https://hanamimastery.com/episodes/21-serialization-with-alba) created by Sebastian from [Hanami Mastery](https://hanamimastery.com/).
+It covers basic features of Alba and how to use it in Hanami.

 ## Why Alba?

 Because it's fast, easy-to-use and extensible!